Program Details

 MA in Biology, Miami University of Oxford, 2019

 Kayla is a marine biologist and ocean advocate based in the North Island of New Zealand.
 She specializes the human connection with marine and coastal ecosystems to design community-based conservation initiatives.
 Kayla has worked as an environmental educator in a variety of global marine hotspots including Florida, Australia, and New Zealand.
 She currently works in New Zealand as a marine researcher and the Education Director for the Tangaroa Research Institute of Oceanographic Studies as well as with Māori groups to understand local culture & customs in connection with te moana (the ocean).
-Kayla leads our New Zealand program.
+Kayla leads our New Zealand and Australia programs.